Izki: History

 Legendarily, Izki is Oman's oldest city.
 Popularly revered 'oldest cities' are claimed the world over, the historicity of which usually rests on local pride.
 Its ancient aflaj (water canals) probably nourished such beliefs.
 The twin walled towns, Izki/al-Yemen and al-Nizar, differ from each other in size and appearance.
 The former presently has half of the surface area as the latter.
-In 1908 the estimated number of houses in al-Nizar at 450, and in al-Yemen at 350, which contradicts this.
+In 1908, the estimated number of houses in al-Nizar was 450, and in al-Yemen, it was 350, which contradicts this.
 Al-Nizar is still inhabited; al-Yemen has been deserted since prior to 1980, but the owners still care for their own houses.
 The present appearance, especially the regular streets, results from the 18th century destruction and rebuilding of al-Yemen.

 Early Iron Age Izki appears to find mention in cuneiform texts.
 According to Neoassyrian sources, in 640 BCE, "Pade, king of Qade, who lives in Izke…sent envoys to cultivate good relations [and a state contract] burdened with gifts.
 They travelled six months, came to me [Aššurbanipal], asked of my condition and beseeched my rule."
 Some believe that Izki was mentioned in Neoassyrian cuneiform texts from Nineveh.

 Serious archaeological fieldwork began in Izki with J. Schreiber (2007).
 He strove to contextualise this centre amongst other large oases in Oman by means of archaeological survey.
 In order to reach this goal, he studied the different contexts of key sites in Central Oman first hand as a pottery specialist.
 The poor preservation of such continuously occupied sites scared off most archaeologists.
 In his survey J. Schreiber tallied in and immediately around the old twin towns 1045 sites (2007: 124) ranging from the Hafit to Islamic periods.

-In 2011 excavation and survey partly confirmed Schreiber's results.
+In 2011, excavation and survey partly confirmed Schreiber's results.
 The town contains the remains of the entire pre-Islamic period.
 Numerous were the finds of the Early Iron Age and Late Iron Age.
 Particularly eroded and disturbed was al-Nizar.
 Excavation of the highest part of Al-Yemen revealed an older mosque, presumably that destroyed during the civil war (886-970 AD).

 On the other side of the Wadi Khalfayn lies a large cemetery which contains pottery sherds of the Samad Late Iron Age, but of other periods as well.
 The graves are mostly of this period.

+Attractions

+One of the most prominent tourist attractions in the state is "Al Maliki Canal", which gained its name from Malik bin Fahm Al Azdi, as well as "Ghar Wajranan", which is surrounded by many intertwined stories between reality and fiction.

+Zakiet Archaeological Tombs

+Located in the Al-Dakhiliyah Governorate, historians say that they date back to the 3rd millennium BC.
+The Zakiet archaeological tombs are situated on a cylindrical-shaped hill overlooking the village.
+They consist of two walls made of mountain rocks resembling the shape of a beehive cell.
+The presence of tombs on the top of the hill leads researchers to believe that the site was used as a fortress to repel invading armies.